Last Updated on

 According to Dan Noyes Every 60 seconds on Facebook: 510,000 comments are posted, 293,000 statuses are updated, and 136,000 photos are uploaded.

 You can easily see why posting daily is important with the number of status updates there are per day.
-You will have to put yourself out their every day if you want to be noticed.
+You will have to put yourself out there every day if you want to be noticed.

-Social Media Tips – Reach Out to Other Artists
+Reach Out To Other Artists

 The last tip I would like to cover is something I feel is very important and often overlooked.